Dudedmn/CSS142/README.md

 *MarioBoard* - Simple Java String manipulation to mimick a Mario board.

-*Classes* - Teaches the concept of Java classes, object, and how they interact with one another.
+*Races* - Teaches the concept of Java classes, object, and how they interact with one another.

 *GenomeLoops* - More advanced utilization of loops, containing multiple loops involving String manipulation in Java.